ZhouJian26/Santorini/Readme.md

 ## Getting Started

+**Before you start**

 This project requires JAVA 11 or later versions to run.
 For developers it requires also maven.

-## Usage

 [If you're a developer, please click here](#For-Developers)